alejandro-godinez/UsefulScripts/README.md

 An assortment of useful scripts from a wide variety of technologies.

 ### ANT
+- **build_junit.xml**
-- **build_junit.xml** - A largley re-usable ANT build script for any standalone java project that will execute and halt on failed JUnit tests.
+A largley re-usable ANT build script for any standalone java project that will execute and halt on failed JUnit tests.

 ### Git
+- **gitBranchList.sh**
-- **gitBranchList.sh** - List the current branch name for git projects in the current directory
+List the current branch name for git projects in the current directory

+- **gitPullMain.sh**
-- **gitPullMain.sh** - Prompts to perform a pull for git projects in the current directory
+Prompts to perform a pull for git projects in the current directory

+- **gitStashList.sh**
-- **gitStashList.sh** - Lists the stash entries for each project in the current directory
+Lists the stash entries for each project in the current directory

+- **gitTrimStash.sh**
-- **gitTrimStash.sh** - Perform a trim (drop) of the oldes stash entries down to a set number of items.
+Perform a trim (drop) of the oldes stash entries down to a set number of items.

+- **Libraries**
+    - **git_lib.sh** - Various GIT functions to obtain repo information or perform operations.

 ### Linux
 - **avgFileSize.sh**